Whether you’re learning jazz guitar or simply a fan of the instrument, listening to the classic solos through history is a great exercise.

 Whilst Scofield’s solo starts roughly in the key of F, it soon takes off in all manner of different directions, the band listening out intently to each other as they forge a path for themselves through the music.

-Whilst perhaps better known for playing more funk-orientated styles, Scofield’s swing feel is exceptional, and the rhythmic interaction between him and Peter Erskine is exquisite.
+Whilst perhaps better known for playing more funk-orientated styles, John Scofield’s swing feel is exceptional, and the rhythmic interaction between him and Peter Erskine is exquisite.

 Kurt Rosenwinkel – The Cross